-Whether you’re a California resident looking for your next weekend getaway, or visiting California for the first time and want to hit all the best spots, Sequoia National Park should definitely be on your itinerary.
-Sequoia National Park is located in the Southern Sierra Nevada mountains in California, and is known for its massive Sequoia trees, including the largest tree in the world.
+Sequoia National Park should definitely be on any nature-lover’s bucket list.
+Located in the Southern Sierra Nevada mountains in California, Sequoia National Park is known for its massive Sequoia trees, including the largest tree in the world.
 Keep reading for my Sequoia National Park itinerary to help you plan your weekend trip!

 Sequoia National Park Itinerary: